JohannesBuchner/speech-recognition-commands-evaluation/README.rst

 * Julius with grammar:

   * It should be possible to create a grammar that could improve results (see below)
-  * But I am getting an error that no pause model / pause word was defined.
+  * But I am getting an error that no pause model / pause word was defined --> see `issue #1 <https://github.com/JohannesBuchner/speech-recognition-commands-evaluation/issues/1>`_.

 * Kaldi: